open-mpi/ompi/ompi/mca/op/example/README.txt

 - op_example_component.c: The main "component" source file.
 - op_example_module.c: The main "module" source file.
 - op_example.h: information that is shared between the .c files.
-- .ompi_ignore: the presence of this file causes OMPI's autogen.sh to skip this component in the configure/build/install process (see below).
+- .ompi_ignore: the presence of this file causes OMPI's autogen.pl to skip this component in the configure/build/install process (see below).